xcore/sw_audio_effects/app_slicekit_long_reverb/doc_quickstart/quickstart.rst

 Long-Reverb SliceKit Application : Quick Start Guide
 ----------------------------------------------------

-This is a demonstration of a complex application that uses a number of software modules combined with a number of hardware cards, to produce a long 'reverb-like' effect on an audio stream.
+This is a demonstration of a complex audio application that uses the SDRAM Memory slice, a number of software modules, and additional slices, to produce a long 'reverb-like' effect on an audio stream.

 Hardware Setup
 ++++++++++++++